RILI: Robustly Influencing Latent Intent: Simulations

 \subsection{Environments}

-We conducted our simulations in three environments with continuous state-action spaces: Circle, Driving, and Robot.
+We conducted our simulations in three environments that each have continuous state-action spaces: Circle, Driving, and Robot.
 These environments are shown in \fig{sim1} with the ego agent in green and the partner in purple.
 In all environments we defined four different latent dynamics that the partner could follow when responding to the ego agent.

-\p{Circle} This environment is an instance of a pursuit-evasion game \cite{vidal2002probabilistic} where the ego agent is attempting to reach a hidden partner.
+\p{Circle} This environment with two-dimensional states and actions is an instance of a pursuit-evasion game \cite{vidal2002probabilistic} where the ego agent is attempting to reach a hidden partner.
 The reward is the negative Euclidean distance from the ego agent (a point mass) to the partner (a point on the circle).
 The partner's latent strategy $z$ is their location on the circle: the ego agent never observes the partner's location, and must learn to find and trap this hidden partner.

 Between interactions the partner updates their location using one of four latent dynamics.
 In \textit{Dynamics~1} the partner moves clockwise if the ego agent ends outside the circle, and moves counterclockwise otherwise \cite{xie2020learning}; in \textit{Dynamics~2} the partner does not move if the ego agent ends outside the circle, and moves counterclockwise otherwise \cite{wang2021influencing}; and in \textit{Dynamics~3} the partner always moves clockwise regardless of the ego agent's behavior.
 During our first experiment the ego agent practices with these three partners.
 In the second experiment the ego agent plays with a new partner: this new partner moves counterclockwise if the ego agent ends an interaction outside the circle, and clockwise otherwise.